Committee on Special Education

 What steps occur following a referral to Special Education?

 Parents are always contacted and informed of the reason for a referral.
-The reautorization of the Individuals with Disabilities Education Act (June 1997) outlines specific steps and procedures which must follow a referral to Special Education.
+The reauthorization of the Individuals with Disabilities Education Act (June 1997) outlines specific steps and procedures that must follow in a referral to Special Education.
 The steps include parents' involvement and are:

 • permission to evaluate is requested;